JPSteinmann/academic-kickstart/content/publication/prison.md

 ---
 title: "A mixed-methods study on out-group hostility and religiosity among Muslims in German youth prisons: The role of religious discrimination and opportunity structure"
-authors: [Barbara Bergmann, Paulian Lutz, admin]
+authors: [Barbara Bergmann, Paulina Lutz, admin]
 date: "2025-04-25"
 doi: ""